andre-carbajal/LibraryApi/README.md

 mvn spring-boot:run
 ```

-## Documentation
+## API Documentation
-The API documentation is available at http://localhost:8080/doc
+The API documentation is generated using `Springdoc OpenAPI`.
+This allows for interactive exploration of the API via a web interface.
+The documentation is available at http://localhost:8080/doc after starting the application.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.